edgedb/edgedb/docs/reference/dsn.rst

     # ./username.txt
     my_username

-  Relative params are resolved relative to the currect working directory at the time of connection.
+  Relative params are resolved relative to the current working directory at the time of connection.

 **Environment params**